oracle/oci-python-sdk/docs/logging.rst

 Request Logging
 ================
-Logging of the requests which the Python SDK sends to OCI services can be enabled by setting the ``log_requests`` attribute to ``True`` in your configuration.
+Logging of the requests which the Python SDK sends to Oracle Cloud Infrastructure services can be enabled by setting the ``log_requests`` attribute to ``True`` in your configuration.
 This could be done in your configuration file, for example:

 .. code-block:: text